ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-01-22-application-development-scratch-part-1.md

 Nearly 50,000 games and applications are submitted to the iTunes app store every month, while the Google Play store hit the 1.3 million app mark last year.
 The Windows Store and Amazon App Store, lag behind with just 300,000 and 240,000 apps respectively, with Blackberry coming in last with 130,000 applications.

-While Google does not have a review process in place like Apple and Windows, the submissions do have to adhere to Google’s policies.
+While Google does not have a review process in place like Apple and Windows, the submissions do have to adhere to Google's policies.
 Typically, Google removes about 25% of all apps submitted to their store and Apple has a rejection rate of almost 58%.

 There are a myriad of reasons for these rejections, but you could hazard a guess that at least three quarters of these are reskinned applications and games that fail to meet developer requirements and standards.

 In fact, even when a company that exclusively deals with application development tried their luck with some purchased code, their offering was promptly rejected.
 It is an interesting story and can be found at [overpass.co.uk](http://www.overpass.co.uk/failed-experiment-app-reskinning-minute-overpass/).

-So, app rejections don’t just haunt novices, it also affects those who have programming expertise in their toolbox.
+So, app rejections don't just haunt novices, it also affects those who have programming expertise in their toolbox.
 Yet, the internet abounds with alluring promises of how people can make thousands, or even millions, in application development without any programming knowledge.

 ![application development from scratch 7 reasons for application rejection](/static/img/2015/01/application-development-from-scratch-reasons-for-app-rejection.png)